Sharpeli/magento/README.md

 # Magento2 Docker Image

-This is a Docker build context to build a Docker image for Magento2 CE 2.1.3 which contains Apache2, PHP7.0, MySQL, Redis.
+This is a Docker build context to build the Docker image for Magento2 CE 2.1.3 which contains all the running prerequisite ( Apache2, PHP7.0, MySQL, Redis).

 ## What the Docker Image Contains